patricioperpetua/resume/README.md

 This project contains my personal resume or CV.
 It uses the [jsonresume](https://jsonresume.org/) format to save and display the resume in PDF and HTML format.

+> The **main repository** is hosted in [gitlab.com](https://gitlab.com/patricioperpetua/resume) but it is automaticaly mirrored to [github.com](https://github.com/patricioperpetua/resume.git).
+If you are in the Github page it may occur that is not updated to the last version.

 ## BRANCHING MODEL

 * Default branch when pull is DEVELOP.